symfony/ux/src/Turbo/README.md

 Symfony UX Turbo allows having the same user experience as with [Single Page Apps](https://en.wikipedia.org/wiki/Single-page_application) but without having to write a single line of JavaScript!

-Symfony UX Turbo also integrates with [Symfony Mercure](https://symfony.com/doc/current/mercure.html) to broadcast DOM changes to all currently connected users!
+Symfony UX Turbo also integrates with [Symfony Mercure](https://symfony.com/doc/current/mercure.html) or any other transports to broadcast DOM changes to all currently connected users!

 You're in a hurry?
-Take a look to [the chat example](#sending-async-changes-using-mercure-a-chat) to discover the full potential of Symfony UX Turbo.
+Take a look at [the chat example](#sending-async-changes-using-mercure-a-chat) to discover the full potential of Symfony UX Turbo.

 ## Installation

-Symfony UX Turbo requires PHP 8+ and Symfony 4.4+.
+Symfony UX Turbo requires PHP 7.2+ and Symfony 5.2+.

 Install this bundle using Composer and Symfony Flex: